avalanchesass/avalanche/README.md

 ## Getting started
 ### Quick start
-- Install [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [npm](https://docs.npmjs.com/getting-started/installing-node) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) on your system (if not already installed)
+- Install [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [npm](https://docs.npmjs.com/getting-started/installing-node) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) on your system (if not already installed).
-- Clone the repo: `git clone https://github.com/avalanchesass/avalanche.git`
+- Install avalanche globally `npm install -g avalanchesass`.
+- Run `avalanchesass --template="project" --name="Your project name"` to create a new avalanche project in the current directory.
-- Run `npm install` to install dependencies
+- Run `npm install` inside your newly created project directory.
-- Run `gulp` to start the build process, the gulp default task detects changes to your SASS files and generates the CSS code
+- Run `gulp` to start the build process, the gulp default task detects changes to your SASS files and generates the CSS code.

 ### Extend avalanche
 The main avalanche package doesn’t define a single CSS selector.
 The high modularity of avalanche requires that every part of the system is a distinct package.
 There are multiple package types: